 My name is Nikki Spitzer and I am excited to join Friendship Station this year!
 I look forward to getting to know you and your children.
 My husband and I grew up in southwest Michigan.
-We lived downtown in Chicago after we were married and we have now lived in Geneva with our two teenage girls for 20 years.
+We lived downtown in Chicago after we were married, and we have now lived in Geneva with our two teenage girls for more than 20 years.
 I attended Lake Forest College and earned a BS in German Studies.
 After some time in international business, I realized that all along my passion was working with children.
 I entered graduate school at National Louis University and earned my MAT in Early Childhood Education.
-My experience in teaching began at St. Mark’s Preschool where I student-taught, spent a lot of time subbing in the PreK classroom, and eventually created and taught a 2s/3s program.
+My experience in teaching began at St. Mark’s Preschool where I student-taught, spent a lot of time subbing in the PreK classroom, and eventually created and taught a 2/3 program.
 I then spent time subbing in Geneva and Kaneland school districts and became a Para at one of the elementary schools.
 Outside of school, my favorite thing to do is travel.
 I was lucky to spend a college semester in Salzburg, Austria and traveled all over Europe.
 Since then, my family and I have been on many adventures in and outside of the country.
 Making fun and lasting memories with my family is priceless to me.

-My name is Cindy Stuewe and I grew up in Rockford, IL.
+My name is Cindy Stuewe and I grew up in Rockford, Illinois.
 I went to Ripon College and graduated with a BA in English and Certification in Education for kindergarten through 8th grade.
 I received my Early Childhood Certification from Nicolet College in Rhinelander, WI.
 Friendship Station was being established when my youngest was 4 and I was lucky enough to be hired as one of the first 3-year-old teachers in our program.
 I added the 4-year-old classes to my schedule a couple of years later.
 I truly enjoy the excitement and energy that preschoolers bring to their school environment and love being their first teacher.
 I try to instill the love of learning new things, not being afraid to try, and a positive attitude about themselves and others in all my students.
 When I am not at school I enjoy gardening and canning, knitting and crafting, and reading.

 Emily Wolf has been a Geneva resident for more than 10 years.
 She graduated from Michigan State University with a degree in Journalism and earned her Master’s degree in Public Service Management from DePaul University.
 Emily is married with two children who both attended Friendship Station.
 She has worked in childcare for Geneva Park District and is an active volunteer in Geneva Public Schools.
 Emily enjoys traveling and reading.